-The Cane Corso is elegant yet muscular, and not too bulky.
+The Cane Corso breed is elegant yet muscular, and not too bulky.
 They are brave and tough, and need a confident owner to bring out their best nature.
 With proper training, good discipline, and socialisation from an early age, the Cane Corso will show its faithful and affectionate nature, though they frequently remain a little stubborn.

 Cane Corso breed attributes